amituttam/notes/docs/study/taoup/taoup-ch4-modularity.rst

    system.

 #. *C* is an example of a very good thin glue.
 Designed for the *classic
    architecture*.
-Basically, a typical computer architecture: *inary representation, flat address space, a distinction between memory and working store (registers), general-purpose registers, address resolution to fixed-length bytes, two-address instructions,
+Basically, a typical computer architecture: *unary representation, flat address space, a distinction between memory and working store (registers), general-purpose registers, address resolution to fixed-length bytes, two-address instructions,